kevinveenbirkenbach/cymais/roles/nginx-global-www/README.md

-# README.md for nginx-www-redirect Role
+# README.md for nginx-global-www Role

 ## Overview
-The `nginx-www-redirect` role is designed to automate the process of setting up redirects from `www.domain.tld` to `domain.tld` for all domains and subdomains configured within the `{{nginx.directories.http.servers}}` directory.
+The `nginx-global-www` role is designed to automate the process of setting up redirects from `www.domain.tld` to `domain.tld` for all domains and subdomains configured within the `{{nginx.directories.http.servers}}` directory.
 This role dynamically identifies configuration files following the pattern `*domain.tld.conf` and creates corresponding redirection rules.

 ## Role Description
 This role performs several key tasks: